 Premenstrual syndrome (PMS)

-Premenstrual syndrome (PMS) has a wide variety of signs and symptoms, including mood swings, tender breasts, food cravings, fatigue, irritability and depression.
-It's estimated that as many as 3 of every 4 menstruating women have experienced some form of premenstrual syndrome.
+Premenstrual syndrome (PMS) has various signs and symptoms, including mood swings, tender breasts, food cravings, fatigue, irritability, and depression.
+Almost three of every four menstruating women have experienced some form of premenstrual syndrome.

 Symptoms tend to recur in a predictable pattern.
-But the physical and emotional changes you experience with premenstrual syndrome may vary from just slightly noticeable all the way to intense.
+But the physical and emotional changes you experience with premenstrual syndrome may vary from just slightly noticeable to intense.

 Still, you don't have to let these problems control your life.
 Treatments and lifestyle adjustments can help you reduce or manage the signs and symptoms of premenstrual syndrome.

 Grazing or Snacking, eat like cattle to reduce bloating, fullness, and keep a healthy weight.

 Limit salt and salty foods to alleviate bloating and fluid retention.